-Wraith Oblivion Afterlife VR is some seriously spooky horror VR.
-There is a lot to go over, so let’s jump right into this Wraith The Oblivion Afterlife VR review.
+There is a lot to go over, so let’s jump right into this Wraith: The Oblivion – Afterlife review.

 - 1 What is Wraith The Oblivion Afterlife?

-- 2 Wraith: The Oblivion Is A Table Top Game – World Of Darkness Series
+- 4 Wraith: The Oblivion Is Based On A Table Top Game – The World Of Darkness Series

 What is Wraith The Oblivion Afterlife?

 Wraith Oblivion is currently available on Oculus Rift, and Oculus Quest 2.
-It will be launch on Steam VR and PSVR later in the year.
+It will be launched on Steam VR and PSVR later in the year.

-Wraith: The Oblivion Is A Table Top Game – World Of Darkness Series
+Wraith: The Oblivion Is Based On A Table Top Game – The World Of Darkness Series

 If you’ve played any of these games Wraith: The Oblivion – Afterlife VR is based on this tabletop world.
 You don’t need to have any knowledge of these universes to play the VR game but I think it’s worth going over it a tiny bit here.